Warlock (1959 film): Plot

 Warlock is a small Utah mining town of the early 1880s.
 Cowboys working for Abe McQuown often come into town, killing on a whim, and beating, humiliating and running out of town any deputy sheriff who tries to stand up to them.
 The Citizens' Committee decides to hire Clay Blaisedell, a renowned gunfighter, as town marshal in spite of the misgivings of some, such as old Judge Holloway.
 The town is not incorporated and does not have authority to have its own marshal.

-Blaisedell arrives with his devoted clubfooted friend, Tom Morgan, an expert gunman as well.
+Blaisedell arrives with his devoted clubfoot friend, Tom Morgan, an expert gunman as well.
 Morgan has a reputation as a heavy-drinking gambler, but Blaisedell insists that he is part of the package.
 Morgan becomes the manager of the town's saloon.

 Their first encounter with McQuown's men is without bloodshed.
 The cowboys are intimidated by Blaisedell, and one, Johnny Gannon, stays behind, because he has become sick of their murderous ways.

 Morgan learns that his old flame, Lily Dollar, is coming to town on the stagecoach, accompanied by Bob Nicholson, brother of Big Ben Nicholson, who was recently killed by Blaisedell.
 Lily had left Morgan for Big Ben and knows that Morgan pushed Ben into challenging Blaisedell, who killed him.
 She wants Blaisedell dead to punish Morgan.

 Morgan sets out to meet the stagecoach, but sees from a distance it being robbed by some of McQuown's men.
 He takes advantage of the situation to kill Bob Nicholson unseen.
 Lily arrives in town and sees Morgan there.
 She correctly guesses that he pulled the trigger.

 The robbers are arrested without incident by Blaisedell and a posse.
 Before taking them to Bright City for trial, the sheriff, who disapproves of Blaisedell, accepts Gannon's offer to become Warlock's new resident deputy.